adonisk/docs/pages/server-merchant-portal.md

 layout: default
 ---

 The Merchant portal is a one-stop portal to view all transactions performed under the merchant account as well as merchant account related setups like users, devices and other assets tied to the merchant.
-Access to the merchant portal is restricted to 'Admin` role only.
+Access to the merchant portal is restricted to `Admin` role only.
 In addition, some of the merchant configuration options are available only to Ezetap `Support administrators`.

 ###Login